Federated Deep Equilibrium Learning: Harnessing Compact Global Representations to Enhance Personalization: : Algorithm Design

-In the general problem \Cref{F:opt_f} or the special case \Cref{eq:prob_form:deq:forward}, we aim to find an equilibrium state $z^{\star}$ such that $z^{\star} = g_{\theta}(z^{\star}; x)$, where $g_{\theta}$ is a neural network parameterized by $\theta$ and $x$ is the input to the model.
-The fixed-point formulation allows a single equilibrium layer to capture long-range dependencies as all parts of the input contribute to the equilibrium state $z^{\star}$.
+The fixed-point system in the general problem~\Cref{F:opt_f} or the special case~\Cref{eq:prob_form:deq:forward} allows an equilibrium layer to capture long-range dependencies as all parts of the input contribute to the equilibrium state $z^{\star}$.
 Moreover, in the process of finding $z^{\star}$, the model implicitly emphasizes features that are stable under $g_{\theta}$, promoting robust and consistent representations.
-Additionally, if the input distribution changes, the DEQ can adapt by finding a new equilibrium, enabling dynamic adaptation to data changes.
-However, there remain two subproblems that affect the forward pass of DEQ optimization including fixed-point convergence and fixed-point solver.

-\textbf{Fixed-point convergence.} From a theoretical perspective, a unique fixed point $z^{\star}$ offers an equilibrium representation under $g_{\theta}$.
-The convergence of fixed-point iteration is strongly tied to the properties of the function $g_{\theta}$, where a crucial condition for the guaranteed convergence is that $g_{\theta}$ needs to be a contraction mapping.
-This means that there exists a Lipschitz constant $L < 1$ such that $\|g_{\theta}(x) - g_{\theta}(y)\| \leq L \|x - y\|$ for all $x, y$ in the domain of $g_{\theta}$.
-If $g_{\theta}$ is a contraction mapping, the Banach fixed-point theorem guarantees the convergence to a unique fixed point \citep{banach}.
-However, ensuring that $g_{\theta}$ is a contraction mapping can be challenging in practice, given that $g_{\theta}$ is typically a deep neural network, capable of representing highly complex and non-linear functions.